- Veterans for cybersecurity

 The state of Virginia has partnered with a group of organizations to launch a pilot program to help veterans transition into private-sector cybersecurity jobs.

 The group includes CISCO and Amazon, as well as Fortinet, and the Institute for Veterans and Military Families.
-This Cyber Veterans Initiative provides free training opportunities, as well as free access to industry-recognized certifications to those interested in launching their cybersecurity careers in Virginia.
+This Cyber Veterans Initiative provides free training opportunities, as well as free access to industry-recognized certifications, to those interested in launching their cybersecurity careers in Virginia.

-Cybrary “is a free community where people, companies, and training come together to give everyone the ability to collaborate in an open source way that is revolutionizing the cyber security educational experience.”
+Cybrary “is a free community where people, companies, and training come together to give everyone the ability to collaborate in an open-source way that is revolutionizing the cybersecurity educational experience.”
 In keeping with its free, open-source philosophy, Cybrary offers free study guides for a number of different cybersecurity disciplines.
 It also offers a catalog of courses covering a variety of cybersecurity topics.

 Microsoft’s MSSA (Microsoft Software and Systems Academy) now offers a curriculum for veterans leading to careers in cybersecurity administration and preparation for the Systems Security Certified Practitioner (SSCP) certification test offered by (ISC)2®.